10 Unique Wedding Cake Ideas and Inspiration

 Top tip: Your wedding dress and floral arrangements are part of your wedding theme.
 Why not choose a wedding cake design that matches a lace detail from your dress, or features flowers from your bridal bouquet and venue decor?

 One of the first things to do when you start planning an event is to create a budget.
 Your wedding budget should be used as a guide when making the major buying decisions, and this includes your wedding cake.

-Top tip: Make your wedding cake experience more fun (and cheaper), by having a one or two tier wedding cake as your centrepiece and surrounding the display with cupcakes, macarons, candy or a funky donut board.
+Top tip: Make your wedding cake experience more fun (and cheaper), by having a one or two-tier wedding cake as your centrepiece and surrounding the display with cupcakes, macarons, candy or a funky doughnut board.